Gardens & Gardening

 There are many neighborhoods around Rochester with lovely gardens that might be considered "garden districts".
 Upper Monroe certainly considers itself one of those areas.
 Indeed, gardens (public as well as private), parks, wooded trails and even an old growth forest are all a part of the Upper Monroe neighborhood.

-The Upper Monroe Neighborhood Association works with private property owners and the City of Rochester to develop and care for a string of community gardens & planters along and proximate to Monroe Avenue.
-The gardens may be found at the corner of Monroe Avenue and Culver Road; along the parkway median on Werner Park (visible from Monroe Avenue); at the corner of Monroe Avenue and Belmont Street; at the corner of Monroe Avenue and Rosedale Street; at the corner of Monroe Avenue and Laburnam Crescent (as well as along Laburnam Crescent heading north); and at the intersection of Monroe Avenue and Engel Place and Field Street.
-UMNA's #ShareTheCare of Community Gardens page invites participation in the care of these community gardens.
+The Upper Monroe Neighborhood Association works with private property owners and the City of Rochester to develop and care for community gardens & planters at various sites in Upper Monroe.
+These Community Gardens may be found at the corner of Monroe Avenue and Culver Road; along the parkway median on Werner Park (visible from Monroe Avenue); at the corner of Monroe Avenue and Belmont Street; at the corner of Monroe Avenue and Rosedale Street; at the corner of Monroe Avenue and Laburnam Crescent (as well as along Laburnam Crescent heading north); at the intersection of Monroe Avenue and Engel Place and Field Street; and along the base of Pinnacle Hill demarcated, in a section, by a charming single layer laid-stone retaining wall running roughly between Alliance Avenue to Rosedale Street.

 The Upper Monroe neighborhood has an abundance of private gardens visible from the public right-of-way (sidewalks & streets).
+See: Points of Interest.

-Please see our Parks & Hills page for information about other natural amenities found in the Upper Monroe neighborhood.
+Please see our Hills & Parks page for information about other natural amenities found in the Upper Monroe neighborhood.

 Check out our Points of Interest page to see cool stuff and plot out an interesting walk through the neighborhood.